nikitauatk142/task/README.md

 This installation will create VPC, Subnets, Security group for EC2 and instance (*.tf files), install Nginx, Flask app from app dir by using ansible playbook (playbook.yml)

-In app dir check application code /app/application.py

-playbook.yml - the ansible playbook contains tasks that are performed when the instance is deployed
+In app dir check application code /app/application.py *.tf - terrform files playbook.yml - the ansible playbook contains tasks that are performed when the instance is deployed.
+Check what every step is doing

-#### 1. Clone the project
+**# 1. Clone the project**

-#### 2. Run in task directory for initializing a working directory
+**# 2. Run in task directory for initializing a working directory**

 ```
 terraform init
 ```
-#### 3. Run for creating an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure
+**# 3. Run for creating an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure**
 ```
 terraform plan
 ```
-#### 4. Run for executing the actions proposed in a Terraform plan
+**# 4. Run for executing the actions proposed in a Terraform plan**
 ```
 terraform apply
 ```
-#### 5. In output check your EC2 IP
+**# 5. In output check your EC2 IP**

 Go to http://ec2_ip/hello in browser

 Output shoul be "hello prozorro"

-#### 6. For delete run:
+**# 6. For delete run:**
 ```
 terraform destroy
 ```